Ethereum price gains alongside increase in volume

-In the last 24 hours, Virtuals Protocol, Curve DAO Token and Fartcoin emerge as top gainers, while Optimism, Algorand and Worldcoin are the top losers.
+In the last 24 hours, Immutable, EOS and Quant emerge as top gainers, while Pudgy Penguins, Artificial Superintelligence Alliance and Celestia are the top losers.

 Cryptocurrency prices FAQs